 by Ryan Malcolm 07 Jun 2018

-An upcoming study day organised by the Laboratory of research GRIEF and the Centre for Design Innovation at Swinburne University promises to explore how urban environments can shape, frame and incite political discourse.
+An upcoming study day organised by the Laboratory of research GRIEF, the Centre for Design Innovation and RMIT Centre for Urban Research promises to explore how urban environments can shape, frame and incite political discourse.

 Scheduled to be held on November 22nd of 2018, the conference invites scholars from the fields of architecture, urban studies, history, art and political, cultural and social studies to contribute to a deeper discussion around political expression in a number of historical and contemporary case studies, including the agora of Athens, the former Communist Bloc and the streets of San Francisco.